From Khmer pagodas to rooftop bars, here’s what to do in Phnom Penh…

-It’s rare to step off a plane and fall in love with your surroundings immediately, but that’s exactly what happened to me on my first visit to Phnom Penh.
-By the time I’d arrived at the hotel and had a cup of coffee in the maze of beautiful streets, I was vowing I’d move there one day.
-Steeped in history, the city sits at the junction of the Mekong and Tonle Sap rivers, making it the perfect base to discover both the heart of the city and the Mekong Delta river.
-Its riverfront is lined with great restaurants and bars, and at the heart of the city is its renowned art deco Central Market.
+Steeped in history, Phnom Penh sits at the junction of the Mekong and Tonle Sap rivers, making it the perfect base to discover both the heart of the city and the Mekong Delta river.
+The riverfront is lined with great restaurants and bars, and at the heart of the city is its renowned art deco Central Market.
+Phnom Penh is easily one of the friendliest capital cities in Asia.
+Locals welcome visitors with open arms, proudly showcasing hidden charms, the warming cuisine, the riverside promenade, beautiful pagodas and hearty Khmer curry.
+Though it’s a busy city, it’s kept a tropical charm and is still an up-and-coming location, so it’s surprisingly affordable.
 Here’s a sneak peek at some of Phnom Penh’s best spots…

 Where to stay